 - Ski crash courses for adults with prices for 1,2,3 or 4 days.
-The lessons are from 10:00-15:00 which includes a 1 hour break.
-Doing a course like this would allow you to quickly get to a good level and then capable of going down basic slopes (green/blue’s) on your own.
+The lessons are from 10:00-15:00 which includes a 1-hour break.
+Doing a course like this would allow you to quickly get to a good level and then be capable of going down basic slopes (green/blue’s) on your own.

 - Special lessons are available for kids aged 3-4 and 4-14.

 If you are new to skiing and snowboarding, why not check out my post Ultimate Safety Tips for Skiers and Snowboarders which includes some tips from Hannes (my guide) from Gastein.

 Throughout the winter season are various events including:

 - Art on the Snow – Late January at various spots on the slopes is artwork and much of it made from snow and ice.
 During 2017 some of the work included pieces by Soma Vision, Alex Neumayer and Simon Beck.
 I found it quite fun snowboarding between these various artworks across the mountains.
 During this time there is a special map which tells you where they are.

 - Breakfast on the slopes – On Wednesdays, it’s possible to have a special gourmet breakfast at the top of the Sportgastein lift (2686m), whilst enjoying the view of the morning light on the Hohe Tauern National Park.
 Would this possibly be your most elevated breakfast (while not on a plane)?